PedroMagar/LABS/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
-Help us keep ngx-admin open and inclusive.
+Help us keep labs open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

 Please do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow][stackoverflow] where the questions should be tagged with tag `ngx-admin`.
+You've got much better chances of getting your question answered on [StackOverflow][stackoverflow] where the questions should be tagged with tag `labs`.

 StackOverflow is a much better place to ask questions since: